hoprnet/hoprnet/docs/sc-audit-08-2023/docs/02-response-to-preliminary-report.md

 - Make imports explicit
 - Make the encoded address of the contract's approver (`r`) immutable
 - Remove duplicated `safeProxyAddr` definition in `clone()`

+#### 5. Improve SimplifiedModule
+- Extend comments to explain "avatar"

+#### 6. Improve CapabilityPermissions
+- Import `IERC20`, `IERC777` interfaces for definition of selector
+- Make all the selector definition public